ocassetti/ocassetti.github.io/_posts/ml-ds-best-practices/2018-01-15-performance-generality-trade-off.md

 We want to answer the following question:  *how much performance do we need to trade off in exchange of flexibility ?*

-An non flexible but quite efficient way to write `runSim` for the *normal* distribution is to hard code the function inside `runSim`:
+An inflexible but quite efficient way to write `runSim` for the *normal* distribution is to hard-code the function inside `runSim`:

 ``` r
 runSim <- function(n) {